 - Football Season: The football (soccer) season runs from August through May, so you can catch one of the first games of the season for teams like Arsenal and Chelsea.

 - Kid's Week at West End Theatres: During the month of August, you can take the children under age 16 for free (with paid adult admission) to the West End to see some of London's top shows.

 - July and August are the busiest months of the summer tourist season, so you should book your flights, dinner reservations, West End tickets, and accommodations in advance to avoid higher prices and sold out venues.

-- The United Kingdom celebrates a bank holiday on the last Monday of August, which falls on August 27, 2018.
+- The U.K. celebrates a Bank Holiday on the last Monday of August.
 Federal buildings, banks, and some offices and businesses will be closed, but tourist destinations, food and hospitality services, and most shops will still be open.